 - Meritocracy requires that: people put their honest thoughts on the table; have thoughtful disagreements; abide by idea-merid ways of getting past disagreements.

 - Take ownership: if things go wrong do not deflect; if an underperformer drags the team down, leader must resolve; leadership is contagious.
-At Unito, we see this a lot with no finger pointing and fixing the process.

 - No bad teams, just bad leaders.

 - Cover and move See teamwork, support, creating a safe environment

 - Prioritize and execute See OKRs

 - Decentralize command (teams of 4-5 like squads, see Team of Teams)

 In the dichotomy of leadership, leaders must walk the line between extremes.
 You must care for your team, but ultimately be responsible for mistakes.
 Great leaders must also be great followers.